 Canine Idiopathic Sterile Nodular Panniculitis.

-Although the disease is considered to be rare and generally given little attention in veterinary literature, some academics believe it could be more common than first thought.
-In addition, it is a known fact that miniature dachshunds, poodles and corgis are all predisposed to the condition which suggests a genetic root in the development of this disease.
+The disease is relatively rare and generally given little attention in veterinary literature.
+However, some academics believe it could be more common than first thought.
+Miniature dachshunds, poodles and corgis are all predisposed to this condition.
+This suggests a genetic factor in the development of the disease.